 (You may want to leave a little more room than 3” from the bottom if you have a robotic vaccum like a Roomba.
 I didn’t think about that prior to construction and my Roomba isn’t able to go underneath the table).

 Step 2: Place the Middle and Bottom Shelves

 Decide which side of the shelf you want facing upwards.
-Drill pocket holes on both the left and right bottom side of the shelf, along the outer edges.
+Drill pocket holes for 2 1/2″ pocket hole screws on both the left and right bottom side of the shelf, along the outer edges.
 You’ll do this with both the middle and bottom shelves.
 This makes construction much easier.
 I also drilled pocket holes on the top of the frame, so I’d be able to attach the top shelves.
 You can see an example in the picture below where the blue dots are.

 I decided to go ahead and stain the boards that were constructed at this point, because it can be difficult to stain certain areas once it’s fully assembled.
 Take the second frame and place it on top of the shelves.
 Attach the frame using the pocket holes you previously drilled.

 I used wood glue on the ends of the trim and drilled pocket holes for a 3/4” pocket hole screw to attach the trim to the frame.
 The middle trim piece is a 2×2 and it needs to be placed with the skinny side facing upwards.
 This allows room for the X angles.
 The 5 2×4’s that you cut at 9 1/4” need to be placed on both sides of the bottom and top of the frame, as well as one more that joins the middle together at the top.
 The bottom and top trim pieces need to be placed with the widest part of the board facing upwards.